jdasfd/pars/README.md

 #I: 335-649
 #
 # So the step would convert .csv to .yml for each mRNA
+# only those mRNAs with annotation, that without splicing transcripts, were extracted
+# a file called .yml will be replaced
+rm mRNAs/.yml
 spanr merge mRNAs/*.yml -o mRNAs.merge.yml
 # spanr merge could combine all ymls into one
 rm -fr mRNAs